Supporting family and friends to quit smoking may be one of the best things you can do in your life.

 This might include:

-- not smoking or buying cigarettes when you're around them
+- not smoking or buying cigarettes or vaping products when you're around them

-- keeping your cigarettes, lighters, matches and ashtrays out of sight
+- keeping your cigarettes, lighters, matches, ashtrays, and vaping products and liquid out of sight

-- spending time with them at smoke-free places such as cinemas or restaurants.
+- spending time with them at smoke-and vape-free places such as cinemas or restaurants.

 What if your quitter starts to smoke again?